 Participants underwent a series of health tests before and after each block.
 The results:

-➤ The sitting period led to a worsening in cholesterol and increases in insulin sensitivity, even in those who’d been metabolically healthy (no diabetes) at the outset.
+➤ The sitting period worsened cholesterol and insulin sensitivity, even in those metabolically healthy (no diabetes) at the outset.

-➤ The exercise period led to an improvement in endothelial cell health (which keeps your blood vessels flexible, supple, and strong), but no effects on insulin sensitivity or cholesterol.
+➤ The exercise period improved endothelial cell health (which keeps your blood vessels flexible, supple, and strong), but no effects on insulin sensitivity or cholesterol.

 ➤ The standing/strolling period led to improvements in insulin sensitivity and cholesterol levels

-The lesson is that movement has benefits, and you shouldn’t think of exercise as “checking off” all the boxes of health.
-Just because you lift weights or have gym time doesn’t mean that you should think you can sit all day.
-Also, walking has a surprising amount of health benefits (and yes, it will burn some calories too).
-In fact, this is very much in line with what we’ve been saying for a long time: the movement you do outside of the gym has a surprising impact on your health and on weight loss.
+The lesson is that movement has benefits, and you shouldn’t consider exercise as “checking off” all the health boxes.
+Just because you lift weights or have gym time doesn’t mean you should think you can sit all day.
+Also, walking has surprising health benefits (yes, it will burn some calories, too).
+This is very much in line with what we’ve been saying for a long time: